-His work has appeared in several publications including Time, Business Insider, The Wall Street Journal, The Chicago Tribune, The Guardian, Chicago Reader, The New York Times LensBlog and others.
+His work has appeared in several publications including TIME, Business Insider, The Wall Street Journal, The Chicago Tribune, The Guardian, Chicago Reader, The New York Times LensBlog and others.
 William's photographs have also been displayed in art galleries in Los Angeles, Anaheim, Santa Ana, Chicago, New York, Indianapolis, Ventura and Kenosha, WI including DNJ Gallery at Bergamot Station, The Chicago Cultural Center in Chicago, USC's department of Urban Education in Los Angeles, The Loisaida Center in New York, Christen De Haan Fine Art Center at the University of Indianapolis, and the Mathis Gallery at the University of Wisconsin-Parkside.

 William is available for assignment